jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 It is an *imaginary* reference, directly placed inside the closest mutual parent.
 It is called imaginary, because its container doesn’t really refer to the object directly.

-The other references will connect to the symbol that represents the object itself:
+The other references might connect to the symbol that represents the object itself:

 ![](images/3.%20Automatic%20Containment.007.png)